MyriamFentanes/101-redhat-eap-openshift/README.md

 **Acknowledgements: Thanks to the following individuals for the base template: Daniel Falkner, Glenn West, Harold Wong, and Ivan McKinley**

-2. Deploy OpenShift Origin template to Azure
-A notification will pop up in the top right notifying you of the deployment:
+2. Deploy OpenShift Openshift Container Platform template to Azure A notification will pop up in the top right notifying you of the deployment:

 <img src="https://github.com/cealsair/MicroProfileThorntailOnAzure/blob/master/images/12_OriginDeployInProgress.png" width="500">